Brayton cycle: Closed Brayton cycle

 A closed Brayton cycle recirculates the working fluid; the air expelled from the turbine is reintroduced into the compressor, this cycle uses a heat exchanger to heat the working fluid instead of an internal combustion chamber.
 The closed Brayton cycle is used, for example, in closed-cycle gas turbines for power generation in space.

 Solar Brayton cycle

 In 2002, a hybrid open solar Brayton cycle was operated for the first time consistently and effectively with relevant papers published, in the frame of the EU SOLGATE program.
 The air was heated from 570 to over 1000K into the combustor chamber.
 Further hybridization was achieved during the EU Solhyco project running a hybridized Brayton cycle with solar energy and biodiesel only.
 This technology was scaled up to 4.6 MW within the project Solugas located near Seville, where it is currently demonstrated at precommercial scale.

 Reverse Brayton cycle

 A Brayton cycle that is driven in reverse uses work to move heat.
 This makes it a form of gas refrigeration cycle.

 When air is the working fluid, it is known as the Bell Coleman cycle.

-It is also used in the LNG industry for subcooling LNG using power from a gas turbine to drive the compressor.
+It is used in the LNG industry for cooling natural gas using power from a gas turbine to drive the compressor.